 Children want to communicate.
 When they feel they are not understood or when they are having difficulty understanding they can become frustrated.
 Sometimes they express their frustration with words, sometimes with actions.
 “Equally, it may be that it is children’s difficulty in communicating their needs to adults and peers in school that leads directly to behaviour difficulties….Children with language disorders often lack verbal strategies to manage in the classroom and may only take in one or two words of what is said to them.
 This can lead to failure following instructions which can be perceived as ‘naughty’ behaviour by the class teacher.
 Similarly, children with language disorders have difficulty following playground rules, and often misinterpret jokes from peers as other children ‘making fun’.
 The frustration and inability to respond leads to more disruptive behaviour and increased risk for social, emotional and mental health problems in the longer term.” (pg.
 10) Helping children avoid the pain of communication difficulties is yet another reason schools focus on speaking and listening skills.

-On a related note, speech is connected to Executive Functions.
+Language development is also connected to Executive Function development.
 “Another hypothesis lies in the idea that language is vital for self-regulation – developing the ability for internal talk that enables children to label and manage emotions and focus attention.
 This may underpin the finding that vocabulary at age two is a good predictor of how well children behave and manage their emotions at age six.”
-(Clegg et al., 2015) You can go to our tab about “Executive Functions” to understand more about self-talk and self-regulation.
+(Clegg et al., 2015) You can go to the “Executive Functions” page of this blog to understand more about self-talk and self-regulation.

 A Very Short Summary